oasci/pitt-biosc1540-2024f/content/lectures/05/index.md

     This page is a work in progress and is subject to change at any moment.

 This lecture covers the fundamental concepts and techniques of gene annotation, a critical process in genomics for identifying and characterizing genes within DNA sequences.
-We'll explore various computational and experimental methods used in gene annotation, their applications, and challenges.
+We'll explore various computational methods used in gene annotation, their applications, and challenges.

 ## Learning Objectives

 By the end of this lecture, you should be able to:

+1. Explain the process of graph traversal and contig extraction in genome assemblers.
+2. Understand key output files and quality metrics of genome assembly results.
-1. Define gene annotation and explain its importance in genomics and molecular biology.
+3. Define gene annotation and describe its key components.
-2. Describe the main steps involved in the gene annotation process.
-3. Explain key algorithms and tools used in computational gene prediction.
-4. Identify challenges in gene annotation and strategies to address them.
+4. Outline the main computational methods used in gene prediction and annotation.
-5. Interpret basic gene annotation data and outputs.
+5. Analyze and interpret basic gene annotation data and outputs.
+6. Demonstrate basic skills in using gene annotation tools.

 ## Readings